aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Function `increment_supply`

 Called by token on mint to increment supply if there's an appropriate Supply struct.
+TODO[agg_v2](cleanup): remove in a future release.
+We need to have both functions, as increment_concurrent_supply cannot be used until AGGREGATOR_API_V2 is enabled.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="collection.md#0x4_collection_increment_supply">increment_supply</a>(<a href="collection.md#0x4_collection">collection</a>: &<a href="../../aptos-framework/doc/object.md#0x1_object_Object">object::Object</a>&lt;<a href="collection.md#0x4_collection_Collection">collection::Collection</a>&gt;, <a href="token.md#0x4_token">token</a>: <b>address</b>): <a href="../../aptos-framework/../aptos-stdlib/../move-stdlib/doc/option.md#0x1_option_Option">option::Option</a>&lt;u64&gt;